 A finger bridge lowers the risk of your little finger bending back and breaking in the event of a spill.
 Some people find them restrictive - you can always snip this with scissors.

-If you're after improved feel, look for gloves that use goatskin or kangaroo hide as it's thinner and stronger than the equivalent thickness cowhide.
+If you're after improved feel from your leather gloves, look for gloves that use goatskin or kangaroo hide as it's thinner and stronger than the equivalent thickness cowhide.

-If you get blisters on your palms on trackdays, this is probably because you're gripping the bars too tightly, but if your gloves aren't ventilated, sweat build-up will quickly cause your skin to wear.
-Vented gloves will help, as will relaxing your grip.
+If you get blisters on your palms on trackdays, this is probably because you're gripping the bars too tightly, but if your gloves aren't ventilated, sweat build-up will quickly cause your skin to blister due to the moisture.
+Vented gloves will help - as will relaxing your grip.

 What gloves does Valentino Rossi wear?

 Mr Rossi wears Dainese Full Metal 6 gloves.
 They are quite hard to come by as Dainese don’t make a lot of Rossi replica kit but you can find the same model (albeit in different colours).